Grants For Scholars

 Eligibility & Requirements

 • Masters degree or higher required.
+Preferred TEFL scholars will have a doctorate in a field related to language teaching.
 Strong candidates will generally have 5 years minimum TEFL experience, but candidates with less (but relative) experience will also be considered.

 • This award is open to scholars at all levels including early career.